 Generally, any tree planted singularly as a focus of attention is considered a specimen tree.
 It could be noteworthy because of its size, species, flower, bark, form, or rarity.
 It could simply be a common but well-placed tree with beautiful branching.
 Or perhaps it’s a tree that’s unexpected.

-Often, particularly in larger landscapes, specimen trees are sizable and noteworthy, sometimes standing alone and other times planted in groupings to create and shape the outdoor space.
+Often, particularly in larger landscapes, specimen trees are sizable and noteworthy, sometimes standing alone and other times planted in groups to create and shape an outdoor space.

 Are All Specimen Trees Big?

 Not all specimen trees are grand in size.
 A specimen tree can also be a unique tree, with perhaps an interesting trunk or lots of character.
 Topiaries are among the most flamboyant of specimen trees.

 Giant, dwarf, rare or common, specimen trees have been a passion of collectors throughout history.
 “There has been a vigorous trade in specimen trees since we have historical records,” says Kathryn Gleason of Cornell’s Department of Landscape Architecture and specialist on the archaeology of past landscapes.
 She explains: Queen Hatshepsut in the 1500s B.C.E. brought frankincense trees back from the land of Punt.
 Roman generals populated Rome’s vast gardens and public parks with trees from their travels.
 Conservatories in England were developed to show specimens of palm trees from British colonies and trade, most famously at Kew Gardens outside of London.
 The British also displayed specimens from North America collected and sold via catalog through John Bartram, whose gardens you can still visit in Philadelphia today.
 In turn, European-Americans brought over familiar trees for both production and ornament as specimens.